sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 This is the ‘Organized’ Dashboard page.
 From this page, you can access various features of the app as they are developed by our team.

-#### Congratulations and happy coding!
+### Congratulations and happy coding!

-Thanks for watching!
-If you have more questions or face any problems not covered in this video, head to our GitHub repository Discussions to ask!
+If you have more questions or face any problems not covered in this guide, head to our GitHub repository Discussions to ask!
 Your contributions and support for the Organized app are highly appreciated!